ML-Cai/BBBIOlib/README.md

 in Demo_* directory include some demo using this library ,each circuit layout and document in file directory .

+Hotw to use :

+        Build libBBBio.a :

+                # make

+        Build Demos : (ex : ADT7301 demo)

+                # make ADT7301

 Demo List :

 	LED demo :